 (3) The statutory manager must provide a copy of the report and recommendations to the State Administrative Tribunal and the Commissioner and to any other person the State Administrative Tribunal specifies in the order under subsection (1).

-[Section 75I inserted by No. 36 of 2012 s.
+[Section 75I inserted: No. 36 of 2012 s.
 16.]

 Part 5 — Miscellaneous